greenfield932/CarND-Capstone/README.md

 # Waypoint updater

-Waypoint updater gets information about vehicle pose and performs feeding waypoint follower with 200 points a head using reference points from waypoint loader.
-It implements finite state machine for handling start/stop logic according to nearest traffic light ahead state give from traffic light detector.
+Waypoint updater gets information about vehicle pose and performs feeding waypoint follower with 200 points ahead using reference points from waypoint loader.
+It implements finite state machine for handling start/stop logic according to a nearest traffic light state.
 It also contains code for updating waypoints linear velocity and calculating optimal deceleration and acceleration speeds.

 # Traffic light detector and classifier